-Residential programs include three residential facilities and an emergency shelter providing services to help youth transition to independent living.
-The third residential facility on Pearl Street in Burlington was opened in June 2012.
+Residential programs include two residential facilities and an emergency shelter providing services to help youth transition to independent living.

-Drop-in Center
+Drop-in Centers

-The Drop-in Center helps youth with basic needs (such as meals and clothing) and offers job training classes, driver education and other services.
+The Drop-in Centers help youth with basic needs (such as meals and clothing) and offers job training classes, driver education and other services.